 You can use the

 stable-4 channel to upgrade from a previous minor version of

 OKD maintains an upgrade recommendation service that understands the

 version of OKD you have installed as well as the path to take within

 the channel you choose to get you to the next release.
 You can imagine seeing the

 following in the

 The service recommends only upgrades that have been tested and have no serious issues.

-If your cluster is on Latest.1 and OKD suggests
+If your cluster is on 4.1 and OKD suggests

-Latest.4, then it is safe for you to update from Latest.1 to Latest.4.
+4.4, then it is safe for you to update from 4.1 to 4.4.
 Do not rely on consecutive patch numbers.
-In this example, Latest.2 is not, and never was, available in the channel.
+In this example, 4.2 is not, and never was, available in the channel.
 The update service will not suggest updating to a version of OKD that contains known vulnerabilities.